Constitutive equation: Friction

 Friction is a complicated phenomenon.
-Macroscopically, the friction force F between the interface of two materials can be modelled as proportional to the reaction force R at a point of contact between two interfaces through a dimensionless coefficient of friction μf, which depends on the pair of materials:
+Macroscopically, the friction force F at the interface of two materials can be modelled as proportional to the reaction force R at a point of contact between two interfaces through a dimensionless coefficient of friction μf, which depends on the pair of materials:

 This can be applied to static friction (friction preventing two stationary objects from slipping on their own), kinetic friction (friction between two objects scraping/sliding past each other), or rolling (frictional force which prevents slipping but causes a torque to exert on a round object).

 Stress and strain

 The stress-strain constitutive relation for linear materials is commonly known as Hooke's law.
 In its simplest form, the law defines the spring constant (or elasticity constant) k in a scalar equation, stating the tensile/compressive force is proportional to the extended (or contracted) displacement x:

 meaning the material responds linearly.
 Equivalently, in terms of the stress σ, Young's modulus E, and strain ε (dimensionless):

 In general, forces which deform solids can be normal to a surface of the material (normal forces), or tangential (shear forces), this can be described mathematically using the stress tensor:

 where C is the elasticity tensor and S is the compliance tensor.